Your borrowing power for a mortgage in the Netherlands in 2025

 The Dutch housing market is seeing an interesting change — but that’s not necessarily a bad thing.
 Image: Freepik

-When considering whether or not you want to opt for a period with a higher or lower mortgage interest rate, Henk points out that it’s important to consider two things:
+When considering whether or not you want to opt for a fixed mortgage interest rate, it’s important to take the current mortgage interest rates into consideration.
+Henk says there are two things to note:

-• Secondly, a higher mortgage interest rate also means you will have a slightly lower borrowing power.
+• Secondly, a higher mortgage interest rate also means you will have a slightly lower borrowing power, while lower interest rates will lead to more borrowing power.

 What should international homebuyers in the Netherlands consider?